Image-X-Institute/Voxelmap/README.md

 # Angular encoding variants

-This codebase implements multiple architectural variants for 2D-to-3D deformation field prediction with optional FiLM conditioning.
+This codebase implements multiple architectural variants for Voxelmap with FiLM conditioning for angular encoding.

 ## Architecture Variants